walid-mashal/telecom-knowledge-base/README.md

 An XDR records data and multimedia usage (e.g., internet, video streaming), offering more detail than a CDR.
 XDR is used for: Billing complex services and data analytics.

+## 2G Networks

+2G was the first digital generation of mobile networks, replacing analog systems.
+It introduced GSM, enabled encrypted voice calls, and brought text messaging to users.
+It also improved call quality, used radio spectrum (the range of frequencies used for wireless communication) more efficiently, and laid the foundation for 3G, 4G, and 5G.

+## 2.5G Networks / GPRS (General Packet Radio Service)

+GPRS, also called 2.5G, is a mobile data standard built on 2G networks.
+It enabled packet-based data transfers at speeds around 56 to 114 Kbps.
+Operating on both 2G and 3G networks, GPRS powered early mobile internet services like:

+- MMS (picture messaging)
+- Web browsing
+- Email
+- Basic apps (e.g., weather, news)

+## 3G Networks / UMTS (Universal Mobile Telecommunications System)

+UMTS, known as 3G, brought faster internet and improved voice quality.
+It enabled:

+- Better web browsing
+- Video calling
+- Music/video streaming
+- Support for more advanced mobile apps (e.g., Facebook, YouTube)

+Speeds were typically up to 384 Kbps, and up to 42 Mbps with later upgrades (like HSPA+).

+## 4G Networks / LTE (Long-Term Evolution)

+LTE, commonly referred to as 4G, is a wireless broadband standard based on 4th generation cellular technology.
+It delivers high-speed internet to smartphones, tablets, and other mobile devices.

+LTE supports:

+- HD video streaming
+- Online gaming
+- Smooth app usage
+- VoIP (e.g., WhatsApp, FaceTime)

+Typical speeds can reach 100+ Mbps, with some versions offering even more.
+LTE powers modern smartphone use including Netflix, cloud apps, social media, and more.

+## 5G Networks

+5G is the fifth generation of cellular networks.
+It offers ultra-fast speeds (up to 10 Gbps) and extremely low latency, enabling near-instant communication.

+5G benefits applications that require high reliability and speed, such as:

+- Self-driving cars
+- Advanced cloud gaming
+- Live-streaming media
+- Smart cities and IoT

 ## EDR (Event Detail Record)